compgen-io/cgpipe-docs/docs/02-Getting_started/02c-Running.md

 can still set the cgpipe runner config from `$CGPIPE_HOME/.cgpiperc` by setting the `job.runner` config values.
 But, you can also use if/then/endif blocks to set system specifc values.
 The cgpiperc files are full scripts that are interpretted, so you can make them quite customizeable.

-> *Note: I've actually had to do this.
-I had a network drive was mounted on two different clusters.
-One was CentOS 6 running PBS, the other was CentOS 7 running SGE.
-Jobs ran on both.*
+> *I've actually had to do this.
+We had a network drive that was shared between two different clusters.
+One was running CentOS 6 + PBS, the other was CentOS 7 + SGE.
+And, of course, the same pipelines had to be able to run on both clusters.*